Cameo™ Installation Skill Builder – Episode 7

 Before installing anything:

-Find the middle of the corner post.
+1. Find the middle of the corner post.

-Mark the center at the top.
+2. Mark the center at the top.

-Mark the center at the bottom.
+3. Mark the center at the bottom.

 This ensures:

-Your story pole aligns perfectly.
+• Your Story Pole aligns perfectly.

-All collars stay centered.
+• All Corner Post Insulators ("collars") stay centered.

-Wire lines remain consistent around the corner.
+• All lines remain consistent around the corner.

-Precision here prevents uneven wrap tension later.
+Precision here prevents uneven tension and maintains a smooth running line.

 Step 2: Use the Story Pole (Corner Side)

-The Cameo story pole is marked:
+The Cameo Story Pole is marked:

-“E” for End posts
+• “E” for End posts

-“C” for Corner posts
+• “C” for Corner posts

 For this step, use the Corner (C) side.

-Line it up with your center marks.
+2. Line it up with your center marks.

-Each notch indicates the top of a corner collar.
+3. Each notch indicates the top of a corner collar.

 Mark each notch location on the post.

-Step 3: Install the Corner Collars
+Step 3: Install the Corner Post Insulators / "Collars"

 Important notes:

-There is no “up” or “down” orientation.
+• There is no “up” or “down” orientation.

-Use two screws per collar.
+• Use two screws per insulator.

 Installation Tips:

-Start by installing the top screw.
+• Start by installing the top screw.

-Step back and check alignment.
+• Step back and check alignment.

-Make sure the collar is straight up and down.
+• Make sure the insulator is level.

-Then install the second screw.
+• Then install the second screw.

-These screws do not need to be overtightened.
+Clayton emphasizes the screws do not need to be overtightened.
 Just snug.

 Step 4: Verify Alignment